PEW Iron Condor Strategy

 What is a iron condor on PEW?

 A iron condor on PEW is the iron condor strategy applied to PEW (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With PEW stock trading near $2.88, the strikes shown on this page are snapped to the nearest listed PEW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PEW stock at $2.54 on the most recent close, the strikes shown on this page are snapped to the nearest listed PEW chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PEW iron condor max profit and max loss calculated?